Highverve/PLGL/README.md

 lang.ConstructFilter += (lg, word) => lg.CONSTRUCT_KeepAsIs(word, "DELIMITER");
 ```

-The LanguageGenerator comes with a few common generation methods to speed up language authoring: CONSTRUCT_Hide, CONSTRUCT_KeepAsIs, CONSTRUCT_Generate.
+The LanguageGenerator comes with a few common generation methods to speed up language authoring: *CONSTRUCT_Hide*, *CONSTRUCT_KeepAsIs*, *CONSTRUCT_Generate*.
 These methods start with `CONSTRUCT_` for clarity, so that auto-suggestion groups them together.
 If you plan to add any custom functionality (and you likely will), here's what KeepAsIs looks like:
 ```
 public void FILTER_KeepAsIs(WordInfo word, string filter) {